ergoplatform/ergodocs/docs/dev/stack/appkit.md

 ### Debugging Your Polyglot Ergo Application

-You can debug JS, Python and Ruby in IntelliJ, but if, for some reason this doesn't work for you or fit with your preferred editor, GraalVM offers another option.
+You can debug JS, Python and Ruby in IntelliJ, but if, for some reason, this doesn't work for you or fit with your preferred editor, GraalVM offers another option.

 All of the GraalVM languages (except for Java) are implemented using the common [Truffle framework](https://github.com/oracle/graal/tree/master/truffle).
 Truffle allows for tooling like debuggers to be implemented once and be available for all supported languages.